HeesunPark26/HeesunPark26/README.md

 - 👀 I'm interested in applying statistics and machine learning to healthcare services.

+- I usually use Python, R, and SQL for data extraction, preprocessing, manipulation, analysis, and visualization.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/heesunpark/)

 - Are you interested in my repos?